Funding opportunity

 Priority areas

-CDTs should focus on AI applied and applicable in at least 1 of the priority areas.
-Centres may focus on more than 1 area.
+CDTs should focus on AI applied and applicable in at least one of the priority areas.
+Centres may focus on more than one area.
 Centres should have a clear vision for the area or areas of AI training they will focus on, be able to articulate the national need for students in that area and explain the benefit of bringing the centre together in a multidisciplinary way.

 Proposals must clearly identify which area or areas they will deliver against and the rationale for selection of the areas, including: